Best shoes for Disney World? Crocs clogs

 Which model of Crocs clogs to wear at Disney?

-I had the Crocs Beach
+I had the Crocs Beach on the first trip a few years ago.

 and Crocs Prepair clogs